eBay/ebayui-core/src/components/ebay-tri-state-checkbox/README.md

 Event | Data | Description
 --- | --- | --
 `change` | `{ originalEvent, value, checked }` | selected value and checked status.
-If mixed is true then will return "mixed" for checked, and the same as false for value
+Will return "true", "false" or "mixed" for checked depending on the state
 `focus` | `{ originalEvent, value }` |